ShingWong08/ShingWong08/README.md

 # About Me 🙋‍♂
+Hello World!
+I’m **ShingWong08**
-Hi, I’m **ShingWong08**—a tech enthusiast passionate about programming, networking, and cloud computing.
-With a solid foundation in **Java**, **Python**, and emerging technologies, I strive to create high-quality solutions by blending research and hands-on experience.
+- A tech enthusiast passionate about programming, networking, and cloud computing.
+- With a solid foundation in **Java**, **Python**, and emerging technologies
+- I strive to create high-quality solutions by blending research and hands-on experience.

 ---